sourceinstitute/peerlearningguide/_includes/index.md

 <img src="public/img/salim.png" class="profile">

-Salim Virani works to empower startup founders on their own terms - from Roma people, to African engineers - even Europeans.
+Salim Virani works to empower startup founders on their own terms - from Roma people, to African engineers - even, as crazy as it may sound, Europeans.

 He is the creator of Source Institute - an organisation that's making startup education better - mainly by pioneering peer to peer techniques.